quicwg/multipath/draft-ietf-quic-multipath.md

-  * Migration is detected without ambiguity when a packet arrives with a connection ID pointing to an existing path ID, but the connection ID and/or the 4-tuple are different from the value current used for that path.
+  * Migration is detected without ambiguity when a packet arrives with a connection ID pointing to an existing path ID, but the connection ID and/or the 4-tuple are different from the value currently used for that path.
   * Paths can be closed at any time, as specified in {{path-close}}.
   * It is possible to create multiple paths sharing the same 4-tuple.
 Each of these paths can be closed at any time, like any other path.